SmartHanzi/1-smarthanzi-get-started/README.md

 # smarthanzi-start-here

-For a better view of the whole thing, select SmartHanzi > Repositories, sort by name.
+For a better view of the whole thing, select SmartHanzi > Repositories and sort by name.

+The "smarthanzi-xyz" repositories below are for SmartHanzi and DDB Access: these applications target different audiences but share a large part of the software.

 1-smarthanzi-start-here: start here!